The Man Who Folded Himself: Plot summary

 Daniel and Diane each secretly desire a son and a daughter, respectively, and unbeknownst to each other each uses technology from the future to make their own changes to ensure that Diane gives birth to a child with the desired gender.
 Shortly after the birth of their child, Daniel and Diane separate.

 Daniel raises his son in 1950s America.
 As Daniel ages, he misses the relationship he had with Diane, but the interference of an obsessive, deranged version of himself has erased the point in the past where the two can meet.
 Daniel spends much of his time at a house party set in 1999, enjoying the company of dozens of versions of himself at different ages.
 At one point late in the party an elderly version of Daniel dies after a jump, and Daniel is consumed with the thought of his own inevitable death.

 Daniel eventually realizes that he has now become his Uncle Jim, and that his son will grow up to be the young version of himself who will inherit the Time-belt, and that his life has "come full circle."
-He makes preparations for after his death to ensure that the young Daniel experiences the same events that Daniel did and have his own experience with time travel.
+He makes preparations for after his death to ensure that the young Daniel experiences the same events that Daniel did and has his own experiences with time travel.

 The book ends with a young Daniel, who has read the now-complete diary, having to decide whether he will use the Time-belt.

-Updates to the 2003 edition
+Updated edition

-Mentions were added in the 2003 edition of both the American Airlines Flight 191 crash in May 1979 and the destruction of the World Trade Center Twin Towers in Sept 2001, events which did not occur until 6 years and 28 years respectively after initial publication in 1973.
+Mentions were added in the 2003 edition of both the American Airlines Flight 191 crash in May 1979 and the destruction of the World Trade Center Twin Towers on September 11, 2001, events which did not occur until 6 years and 28 years respectively after initial publication in 1973.